mindspore-lab/mindone/examples/latte/README.md

 ## 4. Training

-### 4.1 Training On-the-Fly
+### 4.1 Training With Videos

-Now, we support on-the-fly training Latte model on the Sky Timelapse dataset, which can be downloaded from https://github.com/weixiong-ur/mdgan.
+Now, we support training Latte model on the Sky Timelapse dataset, a video dataset which can be downloaded from https://github.com/weixiong-ur/mdgan.

 After uncompressing the downloaded file, you will get a folder named `sky_train/` which contains all training video frames.
 The folder structure is similar to:
 ```